cricket007/Kafka-Zookeeper-with-Vault/README.md

 ### to-Do's
 - Vault requires harcoded AWS keys in run-vault, this needs fixing
 - Consul requires harcoded AWS keys in run-consul, this needs fixing
-- create an initalisation script to update the user, role, and key info
-- define a network ACL to restric traffic between VPC's

 ### License
 Copyright [2017] [Paul Pogonoski]